The History of the Lake Nona Regional Chamber of Commerce

-History as written by Lidya Mitic-Gongage: Lidya Mitic-Gongage of Spring Realty is the founder of the Lake Nona Chamber of Commerce (as it was known beginning of 2013).
-Her love of the area and her knowledge and seeing the lack of organization on the part of any other chamber brought on this dream.
+Lidya Mitic-Gongage of Spring Realty is the founder of the Lake Nona Chamber of Commerce (as it was known beginning in 2013).
+Her love and knowledge and finding no other chamber involved in the organization of businesses brought on this dream.

-If Lidya was the dream maker, Daniel Rudez (a family friend from childhood) and a young attorney specializing in government affairs was the hand that got the paperwork and the mechanicals started.
+Daniel Rudez, a young attorney specializing in government affairs, was the hand that got the paperwork and the mechanicals started.

-To their surprise the place was full and the enthusiasm for the chamber huge.
+To their surprise, the meeting was full to capacity and the enthusiasm for the chamber was huge.

-After the meeting Lidya was elected first president and started monthly meetings.
+After the meeting, Lidya was elected the chamber's first President and started monthly meetings.
 Sean Gerlin, Alex Piazza and Theodora Uniken joined the board soon after.

-The Chamber continued to grow slowly and during 2013 the board reached an agreement with Tavistock Development Company allowing the use of the name Lake Nona Regional Chamber of Commerce.
+The Chamber continued to grow and during 2013 the board reached an agreement with Tavistock Development Company allowing the use of the name: Lake Nona Regional Chamber of Commerce.

-The Board of Directors hired a CEO, Don Long presently serving, on November 1, 2017.
+The Board of Directors hired a CEO, Don Long, on November 1, 2017.
 That was followed shortly after by the addition of Madelyn Long as Membership Manager in January 2018.

-Today: Presently LNRCC usually employs three to five employees to support its mission.
+Today: Presently LNRCC usually employs three full-time employees to support its mission.
 Leading the Lake Nona Regional Chamber of Commerce in 2023 as Executive Director is Candy Cole.

-Today LNRCC organizes five monthly informational and networking events, usually five or more new member ribbon cuttings per month, and organizes an annual golf tournament, annual Spring Festival and an annual Holiday Party.
+LNRCC organizes five monthly informational and networking events, with New Member Ribbon Cuttings scheduled monthly.
+The chamber organizes an annual golf tournament, annual Spring Festival and an annual Holiday Party.

-With its growth to more than 460 business members including 28 partner participants LNRCC enjoys the respect of the community and the support of the local governments.
+With its growth of more than 500 business members including 33 Partnerships.
+LNRCC enjoys the respect of the community and the support of the local governments.

 The chamber is a member of the Florida Association of Chamber Professionals, the Florida Chamber of Commerce, and the Association of Chamber of Commerce Executives.